Is your merchandiser cover letter limping behind your resume? Let’s fix that!

 g.4.
 Describe your best merchandiser skills and accomplishments

-Moving on from your introduction, you will now begin to describe your very best skills and accomplishments as a merchandiser in greater detail.
+Moving on from your introduction, you’ll now begin to describe your very best skills and accomplishments as a merchandiser in greater detail.

 Though you want to include as much relevant information as possible, you should strive to keep all details concise, quantifiable, and specific.
 For example, don’t just say you have great communication and leadership skills — instead say you served in a leadership role for 3 years, gaining key skills that you can apply at the employer’s company.